tmalvern/Catalyst-it-evaluation/README.md

 # Catalyst-it-evaluation
-This is the PHP programming evaluation for Catalyst by Tendai Mpita
+This is the PHP programming evaluation for Catalyst IT by Tendai Mpita